 SAS Doctors' and Dentists' Programme - Creating Psychological Safety

 Psychological safety is a shared belief that the team is safe for interpersonal risk taking.
 It can be defined as "being able to show and employ one's self without fear of negative consequences of self-image, status or career" (Kahn 1990).
-Psychological safety at work is needed in order to foster trust, creativity, collaboration, and innovation within and across teams, groups, and levels in an organization This session will explore the importance of employees feeling they can speak up without the fear of making a mistake for innovation, learning and productivity.
+Psychological safety at work is needed in order to foster trust, creativity, collaboration, and innovation within and across teams, groups, and levels in an organization.
+In a healthcare setting evidence shows it improves patient outcomes.
+This session will explore the importance of employees feeling they can speak up without the fear of making a mistake for innovation, learning and productivity.
 It will also discuss the key challenges faced in building psychological safety in the workplace and share techniques for overcoming them.

 During this session you will: